A Survey on Design Methodologies for Accelerating Deep Learning on Heterogeneous Architectures: Modeling, Simulation, Profiling and Exploration

-Off-the-shelf FPGAs have been adopted by a large and increasing number of HPC systems~\cite{fpga-hpc,fpga-hpc-trends,fpga-hpc2} to implement highly parallel hardware accelerators and boost the performance of software applications, including DL algorithms.
+Off-the-shelf FPGAs have been adopted by a large and increasing number of HPC systems~\cite{fpga-hpc,fpga-hpc-trends,fpga-hpc2} to implement highly parallel hardware accelerators and boost the performance and energy efficiency of software applications, including DL algorithms.
 While GPUs are definitely the most common accelerators, some data centers have recently started to adopt FPGAs to speed up network interconnects~\cite{project-catapult} and specific workloads such as DNN inference~\cite{fpga-dl,project-brainwave}.
-The latest generations of FPGAs integrate thousands of programmable DSPs able to efficiently implement floating-point operations~\cite{fpga-dsp-fp,mapping-dsp,xilinx-dsp-flops}, leading to devices capable of reaching a performance in the same order of magnitude as commodity HPC processors (i.e., TFLOP/s), and in some cases, able to deliver a better energy-efficiency~\cite{fpga-opencl-hpc}.
-At the same time, recent improvements in synthesis tools and the development of new programming approaches such as HLS (Section \ref{sec:HLS_Design_based_methodologies}) allow programmers to develop accelerators using high-level languages, further lowering the barrier to widespread FPGA use.
-Approaches like OpenCL~\cite{fpga-opencl-hpc} are very similar to those commonly used by HPC developers to target multi-core CPUs and other accelerators (e.g., OpenMP and OpenACC), guaranteeing a fair level of code portability~\cite{ompss-fpga2}.
 In this context, application developers need to estimate the performance achievable on target FPGAs to decide whether an application kernel is worth being offloaded, or which FPGA better fits its computing requirements.
 At the same time, system architects and engineers need to estimate the performance of FPGAs to feed performance models that tune, balance, and optimize the performance at the system level~\cite{exa-dataflow}.

-Several research works have investigated FPGA performance modeling, using synthetic benchmarks to estimate the bandwidth of off-chip memories~\cite{shuhai,fpga-stream-opencl,intel-fpga-mem}, and OpenCL kernels to measure the FPGA computing performance~\cite{fpga-fp-eval,hpcc-fpga,hpcg-fpga}.
-The \textit{Shuhai} Verilog benchmark \cite{shuhai} was used to characterize the performance of High-Bandwidth Memory (HBM) and DDR off-chip memories embedded in the AMD/Xilinx Alveo U280 datacenter FPGA platform.
-An OpenCL implementation of the HPCChallenge Benchmark Suite~\cite{hpcc-fpga} allows the designer to collect results for different FPGAs on representative programs.
-Similarly, a C/HLS version of the HPCG benchmark was implemented to target FPGA performance modeling~\cite{hpcg-fpga}.
-The ERT benchmark has also been reported to run on FPGAs using OpenCL~\cite{ert-opencl-fpga,ert-opencl-fpga2}.